-- 2.1 The Code is designed to facilitate the installation and maintenance of electronic communications networks.

-It confers rights on providers of such networks and on providers of systems of infrastructure to install and maintain apparatus on, under and over land and results in considerably simplified planning procedures. - 2.2 Where the Code is applied in any person's case, it may be subject to restrictions and conditions set out in other legislation from time to time.
+- 2.1 The electronic communications code ("the Code") is set out in Schedule 3A to the Communications Act 2003 ("the Act").
+It is designed to facilitate the installation and maintenance of electronic communications networks.
+It confers rights on providers of such networks and on providers of systems of infrastructure to install and maintain apparatus on, under and over land and results in considerably simplified planning procedures. - 2.2 Where the Code is applied in any person's case, it may be subject to restrictions and conditions set out in other legislation from time to time.2